hotrodorm/hotrod/hotrod-project/docs/roadmap.md

 **Note**: These features and version numbers are non-binding and are subject to change without notice.

-Version 4.2:

-- LiveSQL set operators.
-Add builder for UNION, INTERSECT, and EXCEPT including their DISTINCT and ALL variants, to build multi-level set algebra.

 Version 5.0:

 - Torcs Module.
 Rank queries, provide query statistics, dump and inspect SQL queries.